rafgia/data-dictionary-generator/README.md

 - `<dataset_name>`: The name of your dataset (e.g., `MIMIC`).
 - `<output_file>`: The name of the output CSV file where the metadata will be saved.
 - `--model`: (Optional) Specify the Ollama model to use for generating metadata (default is `deepseek-r1:1.5b`).
+- `--output-format`: where <format> can be one of csv, json, pdf, markdown.

 ### Example